revx0012/Chatbot-Discord/README.md

 On the prefix you might see `<@ID>` Well because that's my bot id so make your own bot by discord dev website then get your bot id and replace it so you can use the `@` just for the command chatbot.

-So it has a command which is `chatbot` it setups a channel which your chatbot can only answer respond there instead of other channels, to use it you can do `<@ID> chatbot #channel` You can replace the id in <@ID> with your bot id or just use your bot name like if it is "Chatbot" you can use `@Chatbot chatbot #channel` replace the #channel with the channel where would the bot only respond in.
-Once you setup the channel you go to the channel you specified and send any messages/question such as "What's your name?" without the prefix it should work.

 ### Node Version